Yoast/duplicate-post/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Some users have experienced a fatal error when upgrading to v1.1: this may fix it, if it's caused by a plugin conflict.

 = 1.1 =
 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 1.1.1 =
+* Plugin split in two files for faster opening in Plugins list page
+* fix conflicts with a few other plugins
+* Added Dutch language files

 = 1.1 =
 * WP 3.0 compatibility (not tested against multiblog feature, so beware)